udellgroup/oboe/README.md

 * scipy  (1.4.1)
 * pandas (0.24.2)
 * scikit-learn  (0.22.1)
-* tensorly (0.4.4)
+* tensorly (0.6.0)
 * OpenML (0.9.0)
 * mkl (>=1.0.0)

 ## Examples

 For more detailed examples, please refer to the Jupyter notebooks in the `example` folder.
-A basic classification example:
+A basic classification example using Oboe:

 ```python
 method = 'Oboe'  # 'Oboe' or 'TensorOboe'